-DATE: June 23, 2016 SUBJECT: I-680 Southbound Express Lane Operations (PN 1408.000): Approval of Contract Amendment No. 1 to Professional Services Agreement A15- 0043 with Electronic Transaction Consultants Corporation.
-RECOMMENDATION: Approve and authorize the Executive Director to execute Amendment No. 1 to the Professional Services Agreement No. A15-0043 with Electronic Transaction Consultants Corporation for an additional amount of \$2,000,000 for a total not-to-exceed amount of \$3,000,000 and a two-year time extension to June 30, 2018 for operations and maintenance support services.
+SUBJECT: I-680 Southbound Express Lane Operations (PN 1408.000): Approval of

+Contract Amendment No. 1 to Professional Services Agreement A15-

+0043 with Electronic Transaction Consultants Corporation.

+RECOMMENDATION: Approve and authorize the Executive Director to execute Amendment maintenance support services.

+No. 1 to the Professional Services Agreement No. A15-0043 with Electronic Transaction Consultants Corporation for an additional amount of \$2,000,000 for a total not-to-exceed amount of \$3,000,000 and a two-year time extension to June 30, 2018 for operations and